| WHY

 desire to preserve the original style of Missouri Foxtrotter,

-on the “Champions” of the show ring and rarely
+public eye focuses on the “Champions” of the show ring and

-get to see the quietly working, solid, more foundation type
+rarely get to see the quietly working, solid, more foundation

 To overcome